Huawei challenges Apple and Garmin with its latest fitness-focused smartwatch

-Huawei has launched a new fitness-focused smartwatch with updated training tools that’ll be familiar to Garmin watch users, and tweaks that are reminiscent of Apple’s latest designs.
+Huawei has launched a new fitness-focused smartwatch with updated training tools that’ll be familiar to Garmin watch users, and design tweaks that are reminiscent of Apple’s latest wearables.

 - We’ve tested and ranked the best fitness trackers